PoorRican/farmr/README.md

 ### pH Buffer Solutions:

-Instead of using peristaltic pumps to pump buffer solutoin, 500mL syringes can be used, with a stepper motor driving actuation of the plunger.
+Instead of using peristaltic pumps to pump buffer solution, 500mL syringes can be used, with a stepper motor driving actuation of the plunger.

 ### Outlet Port for fraction collector/spectrophotometry/reagent testing